Setting the Bar

 Prophets and visionaries are geniuses, but a healthy society doesn't expect much of people.
 Knowledgeable, ambitious, argumentative, eloquent, we all know they're talented, but an enlightened master doesn't ask much of apprentices.
 Decadent societies are in decline, out of touch with changing times, and teachers are tyrants, but healthy societies aren't trying to change people.

 That's why we don't hold students to impossibly high standards or expect institutions to live up to utopian ideals.
 That's why we don't have philosopher kings and everyone is expected to get a basic education.
 That's why we don't let idiots lead and armed forces are subject to law.
 We don't look back to an ideal past and we're adaptable.
 We take what exists and work with it.

 Society today sets a high bar and blames us when we don't measure up, gives us hard jobs and punishes us when we don't succeed, sends us on dangerous missions and executes us when we aren't brave.
 People respond by polishing their stories and lying to authorities, by playing dirty tricks and taking stupid risks.
 Laws are harsh, punishment severe, but we can't help ourselves.
 A cornered animal lashes out, a frightened hen will peck, desperate people lie.

-That's what he told us.
+That's what I think he meant.